kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 Yes

-Q1: The flow is the same for `dev_tools` and `cmamp`, but to update the version of image on which `dev_tools` is based -- we\'ll need to modify Dockerfile now.
+Q1: The flow is the same for `dev_tools` and `cmamp`, but to update the version of image on which `dev_tools` is based -- we'll need to modify Dockerfile now.
 Is that ok?

 -   Maybe we should just create the dev_tools from scratch using the full-blown flow instead of build on top of it

--   The idea of building on top of it, was just a shortcut but it is creating more problems that what it\'s worth it
+-   The idea of building on top of it, was just a shortcut but it is creating more problems that what it's worth it

 -   Then everything looks and behaves the same

--   TODO(vitalii): File a bug, if we don\'t have it yet
+-   TODO(vitalii): File a bug, if we don't have it yet

 Q2: If the flow is run in the submodule, e.g. in `amp` dir, currently the behaviour is not well defined.
 Commands will try to build `cmamp`